Last Updated on December 30, 2023 by ellen

 - What services will you offer?
 A few possibilities include dog walking, pet grooming, feeding the animals, changing litter boxes, administering medication, play time, etc.

 - In your home or theirs?
 Some pet owners prefer that you board their animal while they’re away.
-Decide if this is a service you’ll offer.
+So, decide if this is a service you’ll offer.

 - Overnight stays?
-If the pet owner has multiple pets, or dogs that need to be walked three to four times a day, some owners prefer you stay at their home for the time they’re gone.
+If the pet owner has multiple pets or dogs that need to be walked three to four times a day, some owners prefer you stay at their home for the time they’re gone.
+Will you offer overnight pet sitting?

 - How much will you charge?
 Consider what you’re time is worth.
 Will you charge by the hour or by the distance or the type of pet?